emrearikann/emrearikann/README.md

 # 💫 About Me:

-I am continuing my education at Karabük University Computer Engineering Department.
-I am also continuing my work on the web security side with the SiberVatan project and Yavuzlar WEB Security and Development Team.
-I have a personality that likes to research and I am curious.
-I am developing projects as a front-end developer.
-In addition I am on the management team of a community interested in software and technology.
+I am a computer engineering graduate.
+Since the beginning of the pandemic, I have developed myself in the field of web development and web security.
+I have a personality that loves research and I am curious.
+Although I specialize in front-end, I also have enough backend and cyber security knowledge to survive.
+I am one of the co-founders of DNG Technology.
+I am also in the management team of a team dealing with cyber security and software development.

 📍 Software Developer at DNG Technology<br>🔭 I’m currently working on Javascript and JS technologies.<br>👯 I’m a team player and I'm a puzzle solver.<br>🌱 I’m currently working with ReactJS.<br>⚡ All my projects are developed with love and caffeine.